beardedeldo/shadow_wiki/docs/pre-study-bct.md

 - **Benefits:** Penetration, focused firepower.
 - **Use cases:** Breaking enemy lines, attacking, surprise attacks.

-> **Trainers:** Confirm understanding and proceed to jogging to the shooting range for practical exercises.

-1. Form teams, assign roles.
-2. Trainer as Team Lead, call formations.
-3. Use radio terminology during the jog.
-4. Test knowledge with sudden stops and orders.

 # BCT 2: Weapon Discipline, Smokes, Grenades, Flash Bangs

-> **Trainers:** Demonstrate concepts at the shooting range.

 ## Objective 2.0